otrixindiacloud/tradix/ANALYTICS_DASHBOARD_ANALYSIS.md

 # Analytics Dashboard Analysis Report
-## Golden Tag ERP - Data Analysis Dashboard
+## Tradix for Golden Tag - Data Analysis Dashboard

 ### Executive Summary

-I have successfully analyzed the Golden Tag ERP Analytics Dashboard and found it to be a comprehensive business intelligence solution that provides real-time insights across all key business areas.
+I have successfully analyzed the Tradix for Golden Tag Analytics Dashboard and found it to be a comprehensive business intelligence solution that provides real-time insights across all key business areas.
 The dashboard is fully functional with mock data demonstrating its capabilities.

 ### Dashboard Overview